 If the assembly calls for other types of washers or hardware elements besides these two, they should go on before the lock washer.
 This way the tension created by the lock washer holds them all in place.

-Washers can be made from a variety of materials.
-These are such as:
+Washers are made from a variety of materials such as:

 Metallic washers are by far the most common.